Anthony Daniels: 2005–2015: Tours, commercials and new film

+Following the theatrical release of Revenge of the Sith, Daniels hosted Star Wars: Where Science Meets Imagination.
+The travelling exhibition created by the Museum of Science, Boston opened on 27 October 2005.
+It featured several costumes, props and models including C-3PO and focussed on real-world science associated with the films.
+Daniels also wrote the introduction for the book accompanying the exhibition.

 In 2009, Daniels hosted the Star Wars: In Concert (Note: Previously referred to as Star Wars: A Musical Journey.
 There was a selection of compositions from The Phantom Menace to Return of the Jedi.) tour in North America.
-He also hosted the concert at the O2 Arena in London which debuted on 10 April 2009.
+He also hosted and narrated the concert at the O2 Arena in London which debuted on 10 April 2009.
+The concert featured an orchestra, choir and large LED screens displaying footage from the films.
+He described hosting the concert as "the best job [he] ever had" in the opening of his memoirs.
+In a 2009 article appearing in Star Wars Insider, Daniels was convinced that there would be more Star Wars related projects in the future saying, "They keep coming up with different things, but that's because everybody wants to see more Star Wars!"

 The following year, he reprised his role in a TV campaign for Dixons.
+The commercial showed C-3PO and R2-D2 breaking into the store during the night and exploring some of the products.
 In October 2012, the Walt Disney Company acquired Lucasfilm and announced that Episode VII would be released in 2015.
 Daniels found out about this in a newspaper while on a ferryboat.
+Long before Disney acquired the franchise, as well as appearing as C-3PO in several Disney related programmes and his involvement with Star Tours, Lucasfilm arranged for Hamill to show Daniels around Disneyland.
+Daniels said, "And how quaint to think that neither of us could ever have foreseen the major connection that was waiting for us."

 In April 2014, it was announced that Daniels would join the cast of the first instalment of the Star Wars sequel trilogy.
-He voiced C-3PO in the 2014 animated film, The Lego Movie alongside other crew members of the Millennium Falcon.
+J.J.
+Abrams oversaw the cast including Daniels read through the script of Episode VII at Pinewood Studios.
+He voiced C-3PO in the 2014 animated film, The Lego Movie alongside other crew members (including Lando Calrissian voiced by Billy Dee Williams) of the Millennium Falcon.
 Daniels watched the film in New York describing it as "ingenious".
+The film received praise for the humour and was named one of the top-ten films of 2014.
+He once visited the Lego factory in Denmark and said, "I was fascinated by the witty-looking robots that stamped out multicolored blocks of plastic".
+Daniels received a twenty inch Lego model of C-3PO from Michael Donovan and Michael Price.